EduChronical/my-second-website/README.md

+                { q: "Demineralization.", a: "Removing all dissolved solids (Ion exchange)." }, { q: "Fluoridation.", a: "Adding fluoride to prevent tooth decay." }, { q: "Defluoridation.", a: "Removing excess fluoride." }, { q: "Nalgonda Technique.", a: "Defluoridation using Alum and Lime." }
+            ],
+            "Hydrology": [
-                { q: "Demineralization.", a: "Removing all dissolved solids (Ion exchange)." }, { q: "Fluoridation.", a: "Adding fluoride to prevent tooth decay." }, { q: "Defluoridation.", a: "Removing excess fluoride." }, { q: "Nalgonda Technique.", a: "Defluoridation using Alum and Lime." }, { q: "Distribution System.", a: "Pipes/conduits to carry water to consumers." }, { q: "Layouts of Distribution.", a: "Dead end, Grid-iron, Circular/Ring, Radial." }, { q: "Dead End System.", a: "Suitable for old towns, irregular layout." }, { q: "Grid Iron System.", a: "Rectangular layout, free circulation." }, { q: "Ring System.", a: "Supply to center from main around city." }, { q: "Radial System.", a: "Water pumped to elevated reservoirs in zones." }, { q: "Appurtenances.", a: "Valves, Fire hydrants, Water meters." }, { q: "Sluice Valve.", a: "To control flow in pipes." }, { q: "Air Valve.", a: "To release air from pipes." }, { q: "Check Valve/Reflex Valve.", a: "Allows flow in one direction only." }, { q: "Scour Valve/Blow off.", a: "To empty pipe for cleaning." }, { q: "Fire Hydrant.", a: "Connection to supply water for fire fighting." }, { q: "Water Meter.", a: "To measure quantity of water supplied." }, { q: "Leakage Detection.", a: "Sounding rods, Geophones, Districting." }, { q: "Wastewater/Refuse.", a: "Liquid waste from community (Sewage + Sullage)." }, { q: "Sewage.", a: "Wastewater from latrines/urinals." }, { q: "Sullage.", a: "Wastewater from baths/sinks (Grey water)." }, { q: "Dry Weather Flow (DWF).", a: "Sanitary sewage." }, { q: "Storm Water.", a: "Runoff from rains." }, { q: "Sewerage System.", a: "Collection, treatment, disposal of sewage." }, { q: "Quantity of Sanitary Sewage.", a: "Usually 80% of water supply." }, { q: "Sewer Appurtenances.", a: "Manholes, Catch basins, Inverted siphons." }, { q: "Manholes.", a: "Provided for inspection and cleaning." }, { q: "Spacing of Manholes.", a: "Usually 30m (normal), 300m (sewers >1.5m dia)." }, { q: "Drop Manholes.", a: "When sewer connects at higher level." }, { q: "Inverted Siphons.", a: "Carry sewer under obstruction ( depressed sewer)." }, { q: "Storm Water Inlets.", a: "Catch basins, Curb inlets, Gutter inlets." }, { q: "Systems of Sewerage.", a: "Separate, Combined, Partially separate." }, { q: "Separate System.", a: "Two sets of sewers (Sanitary + Storm)." }, { q: "Combined System.", a: "One sewer carries both (old cities)." }, { q: "BOD (Biochemical Oxygen Demand).", a: "Oxygen demand by bacteria to stabilize organic matter." }, { q: "COD (Chemical Oxygen Demand).", a: "Oxygen demand by chemical oxidation." }, { q: "BOD5.", a: "BOD at 20°C for 5 days." }, { q: "Sewage Treatment methods.", a: "Primary (Physical), Secondary (Biological), Tertiary (Chemical)." }, { q: "Primary Treatment.", a: "Screening, Grit chambers, Sedimentation." }, { q: "Grit Chambers.", a: "Remove inorganic solids (sand, gravel)." }, { q: "Secondary Treatment.", a: "Biological treatment (Trickling filters, Activated sludge)." }, { q: "Trickling Filters.", a: "Spray sewage over bed of stones." }, { q: "Activated Sludge Process.", a: "Aeration tank with recycled sludge." }, { q: "Oxidation Ponds.", a: "Shallow ponds (3-4 ft), natural purification." }, { q: "Sludge Treatment.", a: "Thickening, Digestion, Drying, Disposal." }, { q: "Sludge Digestion.", a: "Anaerobic decomposition of organic matter." }, { q: "Sludge Volume Index (SVI).", a: "Volume in ml occupied by 1g of sludge." }, { q: "Disposal of Sewage.", a: "Dilution (Sea/river), Irrigation, Disposal on land." }, { q: "Self-purification of streams.", a: "Natural processes restoring water quality." }, { q: "Oxygen Sag Curve.", a: "Depletion and reaeration of oxygen in stream." }, { q: "Solid Waste Management.", a: "Collection, Processing, Disposal of solid waste." }, { q: "Refuse.", a: "Solid waste (Garbage + Rubbish)." }, { q: "Collection Methods.", a: "Communal, Block, Door-to-door." }, { q: "Disposal Methods.", a: "Sanitary Landfill, Composting, Incineration, Pyrolysis." }, { q: "Composting.", a: "Biological decomposition to humus." }, { q: "Incineration.", a: "Burning waste at high temperature." }, { q: "Sanitary Landfill.", a: "Controlled dumping with soil cover." }, { q: "Air Pollution.", a: "Presence of substances in atmosphere harmful to man." }, { q: "Sources of Air Pollution.", a: "Vehicular, Industrial, Domestic." }, { q: "Primary Pollutants.", a: "CO, SO2, NOx, Particulates." }, { q: "Secondary Pollutants.", a: "Photochemical smog, Ozone." }, { q: "Acid Rain.", a: "Rain with pH < 5.6 due to SO2 and NOx." }, { q: "Greenhouse Effect.", a: "Trapping of heat by atmospheric gases." }, { q: "Greenhouse Gases.", a: "CO2, Methane, Water vapor, N2O." }, { q: "Control of Air Pollution.", a: "Cyclone separators, Electrostatic precipitators, Scrubbers." }, { q: "Noise Pollution.", a: "Unwanted sound." }, { q: "Unit of Noise.", a: "Decibel (dB)." }, { q: "Control of Noise.", a: "Source control, Path control, Receiver protection." }
+                { q: "Define Hydrology.", a: "Study of water on earth, occurrence, movement, distribution." }, { q: "Hydrologic Cycle.", a: "Continuous circulation of water." }, { q: "Precipitation.", a: "Water falling from atmosphere (rain, snow, hail)." }, { q: "Forms of Precipitation.", a: "Rain, Snow, Sleet, Glaze, Hail, Drizzle." }, { q: "Types of Rainfall.", a: "Cyclonic, Convective, Orographic." }, { q: "Orographic Rainfall.", a: "Caused by mountains." }, { q: "Measurement of Rainfall.", a: "Rain gauges (Symons, Tipping bucket, Weighing bucket)." }, { q: "Optimum number of Rain gauges (N).", a: "N = (Cv/ε)²." }, { q: "Mean Precipitation methods.", a: "Arithmetic mean, Thiessen Polygon, Isohyetal." }, { q: "Thiessen Polygon Method.", a: "Weighted average based on area represented by each gauge." }, { q: "Isohyetal Method.", a: "Most accurate, uses lines of equal rainfall." }, { q: "Evaporation.", a: "Water to vapor from water bodies." }, { q: "Transpiration.", a: "Water to vapor from plants." }, { q: "Evapotranspiration.", a: "Combined evaporation and transpiration." }, { q: "Potential Evapotranspiration (PET).", a: "ET from extensive water surface." }, { q: "Actual Evapotranspiration (AET).", a: "Actual loss from catchment." }, { q: "Infiltration.", a: "Entry of water into soil." }, { q: "Percolation.", a: "Downward movement of water through soil." }, { q: "Infiltration Capacity.", a: "Maximum rate at which soil can absorb water." }, { q: "Horton's Equation.", a: "Infiltration capacity curve (fp = fc + (fo-fc)e^(-kt))." }, { q: "φ-index.", a: "Average infiltration rate." }, { q: "W-index.", a: "φ-index excluding surface retention." }, { q: "Runoff.", a: "Water flowing over ground surface." }, { q: "Components of Runoff.", a: "Surface runoff, Interflow, Baseflow/Groundwater flow." }, { q: "Catchment Area.", a: "Area draining into stream/river." }, { q: "Stream Gauging.", a: "Measurement of discharge in river." }, { q: "Methods of Stream Gauging.", a: "Area-velocity, Weirs, Notches, Stage-discharge curve." }, { q: "Current Meter measures?", a: "Velocity at a point." }, { q: "Float measures?", a: "Surface velocity." }, { q: "Area-Velocity Method.", a: "Q = Area × Average Velocity." }, { q: "Hydraulic Structures method.", a: "Using spillways, siphons." }, { q: "Stage-Discharge Curve (Rating Curve).", a: "Relationship between water level and discharge." }, { q: "Empirical Formulae for Runoff.", a: "Inglis, Dicken, Ryves (for flood discharge)." }, { q: "Rational Method.", a: "Q = CiA (C=runoff coeff, i=intensity, A=area)." }, { q: "Hydrograph.", a: "Graph of discharge vs time." }, { q: "Unit Hydrograph (UH).", a: "Direct runoff hydrograph from 1cm effective rainfall." }, { q: "Assumptions of UH.", a: "Time invariance, Linear response." }, { q: "S-Curve Method.", a: "Deriving UH of different durations." }, { q: "Instantaneous Unit Hydrograph (IUH).", a: "UH for instantaneous rainfall." }, { q: "Synthetic Unit Hydrograph.", a: "Developing UH for ungauged catchments (Snyder's method)." }, { q: "Groundwater.", a: "Water below ground surface." }, { q: "Zone of Aeration.", a: "Above water table." }, { q: "Zone of Saturation.", a: "Below water table." }, { q: "Water Table.", a: "Upper surface of zone of saturation." }, { q: "Aquifer.", a: "Saturated formation yielding water." }, { q: "Aquiclude.", a: "Impermeable formation (retards flow)." }, { q: "Aquitard.", a: "Semi-confining layer." }, { q: "Aquifuge.", a: "Absolutely impermeable." }, { q: "Confined Aquifer.", a: "Artesian aquifer, between two impermeable layers." }, { q: "Unconfined Aquifer.", a: "Water table aquifer, phreatic surface free." }, { q: "Piezometric Surface.", a: "Imaginary surface to which water rises in wells tapping confined aquifer." }, { q: "Flowing Well/Artesian Well.", a: "Piezometric surface is above ground." }, { q: "Non-flowing Well.", a: "Piezometric surface below ground." }, { q: "Darcy's Law for Groundwater.", a: "V = K × i (Valid for laminar flow)." }, { q: "Transmissibility (T).", a: "Rate of flow through aquifer of unit width and full depth (T = K × B)." }, { q: "Specific Yield.", a: "Volume of water yielded by gravity drainage." }, { q: "Specific Retention.", a: "Water retained against gravity." }, { q: "Porosity = Specific Yield + Specific Retention.", a: "True." }, { q: "Well Hydraulics.", a: "Steady flow to a well." }, { q: "Thiem's Equation (Confined Aquifer).", a: "Discharge formula for steady state." }, { q: "Dupuit's Equation (Unconfined Aquifer).", a: "Assumes horizontal flow." }, { q: "Recuperation Test.", a: "In-situ permeability test for tube wells." }, { q: "Specific Capacity of Well.", a: "Discharge per unit drawdown." }
             ]
         };

-        // --- 2.
-Three.js Background Animation ---
+        // ==========================================
+        // THREE.JS BACKGROUND
+        // ==========================================
         const initThreeJS = () => {
             const canvas = document.getElementById('canvas-bg');
             const scene = new THREE.Scene();
-            // Fog for depth
             scene.fog = new THREE.FogExp2(0x0B1120, 0.03);

             const camera = new THREE.PerspectiveCamera(75, window.innerWidth / window.innerHeight, 0.1, 1000);